YOUR CONVENTON PLANNING GUIDE

 If you have any questions at this time, please feel free to reach out to Rhonda at: convention.wrjpd@gmail.com.

-Your Voice is important -join us in Pasadena!
+Your Voice is important - please join us in Pasadena!

-Hotel: The Hotel will extend a special rate of $199.00 per double occupancy through Friday February 13, 20026.
+The Hotel will extend a special rate of $199.00 occupancy for up to four people through Friday February 13, 2026.
 After that date, the cost will increase and/or rooms may not be available.
-The hotel is accepting reservations for hotel rooms.
+The hotel is now accepting reservations for hotel rooms.

 The possibility of home hospitality is being explored but nothing is in place at this time.